SKIING AND SNOWBOARDING

 Winterplace Ski Resort

-Winterplace is the smallest and farthest south resort in West Virginia, but Mountain State skiers love it.
+Winterplace Ski Resort is a favorite resort amongst Mountain State skiers love it.
 Why?
 For starters, Winterplace is incredibly close to Beckley, Charleston and Lewisburg, and right off the interstate.
 All of its runs (and tubing lanes) are open to night skiing, too, so it’s a great after-work destination for southern West Virginia locals.
 And, it’s got 100% snowmaking coverage.
-It’s definitely the Mountain State’s most convenient resort.

 Snowshoe Mountain Resort